prismicio-community/nextjs-starter-prismic-blog/README.md

 2. Ask you to log in to Prismic or [create an account][prismic-sign-up].
 3. Create a new Prismic content repository with sample content.

-When you're ready to start your app, run the following command:
+When you're ready to start your project, run the following command:

 ```sh
 npm run dev